 Holland America Line

-Departing From: Vancouver, B.c., Ca Check In Starts At 1200p
+Departing From: Vancouver, British Columbia, Canada Check In Start

 Note: Cruise itinerary is subject to change.
 Please verify ports and times with the cruiseline directly.